-Figure 4: Fire Mountain Zones
+Figure 4: Target Areas at Fire Mountain

-On July 27, 2023, the Company completed compilation of all historical data of the Fire Mountain Property which included historic sampling and assay results.
-Historic data included surface assays results that showed numerous porphyry style veining, alteration and mineralization.
+On July 27, 2023, the Company completed compilation of all historical data on the Fire Mountain Property which included historic sampling and assay results.
+Historic data included results of surface assays that showed numerous porphyry style veining, alteration and mineralization.
 Fire Mountain Property previously had only surface exploration work, had never been drilled and had no ground geophysics (IP or EM).
-The Company completed an airborne LiDAR survey and magnetic survey that confirmed a large >2 kilometres by 600 metres of intensive porphyry veining, mineralization and alteration now referred as the "Inferno Zone" with assays resulting up to 14.96 g/t Au, 1.58% Cu, and 52 g/t Ag in quartz-magnetite-chalcopyrite-epidote assemblage vein sets in multiple orientations.
-Combined two airborne magnetic surveys showed a strong correlation with mineralization and high magnetic intensity in the central portion of the Fire Mountain Property interpreted to be a zone of hydrothermal alteration with magnetite, copper, and gold enrichment (Figure 4).
-The Company plans to proceed its surface mapping and sampling at the main copper and gold vein as well as engage in reconnaissance prospecting within the Rogers Creek Pluton.
+The Company completed an airborne LiDAR survey and magnetic survey that confirmed a large >2 kilometres by 600 metres of intensive porphyry veining, mineralization and alteration now referred as the "Inferno Zone" with assays returning up to 14.96 g/t Au, 1.58% Cu, and 52 g/t Ag in quartz-magnetite-chalcopyrite-epidote assemblage vein sets in multiple orientations.
+The two merged and 3D inverted airborne magnetic surveys showed a strong correlation with mineralization and high magnetic intensity in the central portion of the Fire Mountain Property interpreted to be a zone of hydrothermal alteration with magnetite, copper, and gold enrichment (Figure 4).
+The Company plans to continue its surface mapping and sampling at the main copper and gold vein as well as engage in reconnaissance prospecting within the Rogers Creek Pluton.

 On September 19, 2023, the Company deployed a team of geologists to the Fire Mountain Property to collect additional samples for assay diagnostics and analysis focused on the Inferno Zone area (Figure 4).
-The geologists will continue its surface mapping while collecting samples.
+The geologists continued to map its surface while collecting samples for assays and hyperspectral analysis.

-On December 14, 2023, the Company completed the assay diagnostics and analysis and found significant indications of large porphyry-style hydrothermal system congruent with historic data (for detailed assay results refer to press release on December 14, 2023).
+On December 14, 2023, the Company announced the assay results of the samples and noted significant indications of a large porphyry-style hydrothermal system congruent with historic data (for detailed assay results refer to press release on December 14, 2023).
 Samples taken from the Inferno Zone area also underwent hyperspectral analysis using visual/near-infrared ("VNIR") and short-wave infrared ("SWIR") spectrometry which will help identify the types of porphyry found in the target areas with results available in the near future.
-The Company initiated and will have continuous engagement with First Nations Xa'xtsa7 (Douglas Band) for Fire Mountain Property exploration activities.
+The Company initiated and will have continuous engagement with First Nations Xa'xtsa7 (Douglas Band) for the Fire Mountain Property exploration activities.